 How to Register a Limited Liability Company in Nigeria

-The Limited Liability Company (LLC) is the most important unit of a business organisation which is a legal entity separate from its members or owners.
+The Limited Liability Company (LLC) is the most important unit of business organisations in Nigeria.
+It is a legal entity separate from its members or owners.

-Here the liability of its owners are restricted only to the amount of unpaid share capital contributed to the business.
-Shares are the unit of holding or right of ownership owned by an investor in a given company.
+Here the liability of its owners is restricted only to the amount of unpaid share capital contributed to the business.

 In Nigeria, a limited company can be formed by at least two (2) persons who are not less than 18 years old, and who are not bankrupt, not insane among other things.